Skip to content

 Options trading basics

-An options contract is an agreement that gives the holder the right, but not the obligation, to exchange an asset at a set price – called the strike price – on a set date of expiry.
+An options contract is an agreement that gives the holder the right, but not the obligation, to buy or sell an asset at a set price – called the strike price – on or before a set date of expiry.
 There are two types of options available: calls and puts.

 Learn more about how to trade options

 When you buy an options contract, you’d have limited risk.
-You’ll pay a premium to open the position, but this is all you could lose if you choose not to execute the trade.
-Alternatively, when you sell an options contract, you’d be selling your right to decide the outcome of the trade, for which you’d receive a premium – this means if the buyer decides to execute the trade, you’d have to fulfil your side regardless of whether or not it’s favourable to you.
+You’ll pay a premium to open the position, but this is all you could lose if you choose not to exercise the option.
+Alternatively, when you sell an options contract, you’d be selling your right to decide the outcome of the trade, for which you’d receive a premium – this means if the buyer decides to exercise the option, you’d have to fulfil your side regardless of whether or not it’s favourable to you.

 Say you thought the price of US crude oil would rise from $35 to $45 a barrel over the next few weeks.
 You could buy a call option that gives you the right to buy the market at $40 a barrel at any time within the next month.
 You’d pay a premium for this right.
 If the market increased beyond $40, you could execute the contract and buy oil for a lower price than the current market value.
 If the market fell instead, you could leave the contract to expire worthless.